-Your headline doesn’t have to be your job title and company, in fact, especially if you’re looking for jobs, it shouldn’t be.
+Your headline doesn’t have to be your job title and company; especially if you’re looking for jobs, it shouldn’t be.

 Instead, use that space to succinctly showcase your specialty, value proposition, or your “so what?”
-The more specific you can be about what sets you apart from the competition, the better you learn more about how to find jobs on LinkedIn.
+The more specific you can be about what sets you apart from the competition, the better you learn about finding jobs on LinkedIn.

-In your headline, describe what you do in under 120 characters (try editing on a mobile app for extra characters!)
+In your headline, describe what you do in under 220 Characters.

 You can also check the Great LinkedIn Profiles You Should Look Up To.

 Be original and creative, yet also clear and informative.
 Include relevant industry keywords.
-That will make you easier to find when people are searching for professionals in your field.
+That will make it easier to find when people search for professionals in your field.

 The summary section allows you to add images, videos, documents, and links, so add relevant pieces that show off your finest work.

-People are starting to focus on future goals and ambitions, consider offering an audacious glimpse of your future goals, ideas, and objectives.
+People are starting to focus on future goals and ambitions; consider offering an audacious glimpse of your plans, ideas, and objectives.

 Highlight recent experience.